 The scheme has been renamed the Paul McClean graduate trainee programme in memory of one of our most promising trainees.
 Paul was a gifted journalist who produced groundbreaking work during his two years at the FT.
 Sadly, Paul passed away in September 2017.

 The FT is looking for talented, driven individuals like Paul who want to develop a career in financial journalism and global affairs.
 Alumni of this highly competitive scheme are well represented in senior staff of the FT and other news organisations around the world.

-All applicants must show that they can meet the challenge of working for one of the world’s top news organisations.
-That means a strong commitment to serious journalism, a competitive instinct, good academic qualifications and wide interests, particularly in global politics, economics and business.
+All applicants must have completed an internship at the FT to demonstrate they can work in a fast-paced editorial organisation.
+Details about our internships can be found here.
+Our graduate trainees require a strong commitment to serious journalism, a competitive instinct, good academic qualifications and interest in global business, economics and politics.
 Language skills, in addition to fluent spoken and written English, are an advantage.

-The Graduate Trainee Programme is not an internship or fellowship: it is a full-time entry-level contract as a Financial Times journalist.
+The Paul McClean graduate trainee programme is not an internship or fellowship: it is a full-time contract as a trainee Financial Times journalist.

 Successful applicants will join us in September 2020 and spend six weeks training, then take on a series of six-month assignments on news desks, potentially including one in an overseas bureau.
 Mentoring, feedback and further training are provided throughout.

 Applicants must have first completed an internship at the FT.
 Internships are available throughout the year.